codump/basic-express-ejs-with-api/README.md

 ```

 ### express-rate-limit
 To lower or increase the rate limit or time, you'll need to edit the code below.
 Note that you can create a new `const limiterExtraSecure` with extra secure settings.
 And use that for API endpoints where you want to tighten the requests.
-Resource: [^1]
+Resource: [^resource]
 ```js
 // Rate limiter
 const limiterDefault = rateLimit({